dat3Cph/spring2025/docs/toolbox/react/css-theming.md

 ## ➕ Bonus: Adding a Global CSS File

-You can also include a global CSS file for base styles (like fonts, resets, or utility classes).
+Include a global CSS file for base styles (like vars, fonts, resets, or utility classes).

 ### 1. Create `src/global.css`